liberland/laws/drafting/preliminary/bankruptcy_law.md

 A presumption of insolvency applies when it is reasonably foreseeable that the debtor will fail to promptly and appropriately meet a substantial part of their financial obligations.

 ### Article 3: Exemptions from the Application of this Law
 This law does not apply to Liberland, its government, or any directly and formally associated government agency.
-However, it does apply to entities or individuals within the governmental structure, provided a substantial part of their activities is private, irrespective of the nature of these activities or in case of a malicious attempt to abuse the fact that they would otherwise be exempt.
+However, it does apply to entities or individuals within the governmental structure, provided a substantial part of their activities is private, irrespective of the nature of these activities or where there is a malicious attempt to exploit potential exemptions

 ## Section 2: Bankruptcy Procedures